-UK households to get energy bill discounts of £400 this autumn
+Every household to get energy bill discounts of £400 this autumn

 Ofgem warned that 12 million households could be pushed into fuel poverty, where they are paying more than 10% of their household income on energy.

-It comes as the prices of food, fuel and other goods also surge, pushing the inflation - the rate at which prices rise - to a 40-year high.
+It comes as the prices of food, fuel and other goods also surge, pushing inflation - the rate at which prices rise - to a 40-year high.

-Mr Sunak said global forces were to largely to blame for rising inflation, including the war in Ukraine, recent lockdowns in China and the continuing impact of the pandemic.

-But he said the situation had "evolved and become more serious" and households were being "hit hard".
+Mr Sunak blamed the war in Ukraine, recent lockdowns in China and the post-pandemic recovery for the surging prices.
+But he said the situation had "evolved and become more serious" pushing the government to act.

 Under the new measures, the government will scrap a plan to give everyone in England, Scotland and Wales £200 off bills from October which would be repaid over five years.